coleby/do-not-disturb/README.md

 There are already plenty of packages for managing "Do Not Disturb" mode, however I was not able to get them to work on latest MacOS version (Big Sur) hence I've created this package :P.

+It also supports older MacOS versions via `@sindresorhus/do-not-disturb` package used as fallback.

 ## Usage